The Oostvoornse Meer

 The area was a very busy waterway for shipping since the late Middle Ages, and the lake presently contains the remains of more than a dozen wrecks spanning from the 16th-20th centuries, although most date from the early 17th century.
 This is most likely due to the presence of an infamous sandbank during that time, which was referenced on a map from 1645 as de Hondenplaat.

-Based on the artefacts and with help of a special scheme the conclusion was drawn that the wreck was originally a late seventeenth-century Dutch trading vessel that went down between 1710 and 1725-1740.
-Sherds of Spanish or Portugese olive jars and olive sstones proved that the ship had visited southern Europe.
-The seeds from a special type of grape (Vitis vinifera) used for making raisin, would have been taken aboard in the harbour of Malaga (southern Spain).
+Based on the artefacts and with help of a special scheme, the conclusion was drawn that the wreck was originally a late 17th-century Dutch trading vessel that went down between 1710 and 1725-1740.
+Sherds of Spanish or Portugese olive jars and olive stones proved that the ship had visited southern Europe.
+The seeds from a special type of grape (Vitis vinifera) used for making raisins, would have been taken aboard in the harbour of Malaga (southern Spain).
 This means that the ship was a Straatvaarder, as the ships were called that traded on the Mediterranean.
-On her return voyage, she was wrecked while witing for the right tide to enter the harbour of Rotterdam.
-(Kleij, 1993)
+On her return voyage, she was wrecked while waiting for the right tide to enter the harbour of Rotterdam (Kleij 1993).